Easy Card

-The Easy Card (stylized as EASY Card) is a contactless smartcard system for public transit fares in the Miami metropolitan area.
+The Easy Card (stylized as EASY Card) is a contactless smart card system for public transit fares in the Miami metropolitan area.
 The Easy Card is valid on Metrobus and Metrorail services in Miami-Dade County, and on Tri-Rail services throughout the region.
 Easy Card payments were introduced in 2009 on Miami-Dade Transit services, and expanded to Tri-Rail in 2011.
 The card functions as a stored-value card, and can also be loaded with unlimited-ride passes.
 Reduced-fare and zero-fare versions of the Easy Card are available for eligible customers, including seniors and individuals with disabilities.

 The Easy Card technology was developed by Cubic Transportation Systems, replacing paper tickets and tokens on Metrobus, Metrorail, and Tri-Rail services.
 Technology upgrades to the Easy Card system since 2019 have enabled contactless credit card payments and fare capping on Metrorail and Metrobus services.

 Variants

 Multiple variants of the Easy Card are available.
 The standard Easy Card is a stored-value smart card, which can be loaded with up to $150 of value.
 Monthly passes for Tri-Rail and Miami-Dade Transit services can also be loaded to the Easy Card.
 Registered Easy Cards are eligible for balance protection, which replaces the value of the card if it is lost or stolen.

 Easy Tickets, a limited-use, disposable variant of the Easy Card, are also available.
 Easy Tickets can be purchased with a single ride fare, a pass, or a cash value of up to $40, and cannot be reloaded.
 Easy Tickets are made of paper, and are valid for 60 days after purchase.

 Reduced-fare Easy Cards are available for K-12 school students and Medicare recipients.
 Discounted monthly passes are also available for employees of participating employers, and students of most South Florida universities.
 The Golden Passport and Patriot Passport variations of the Easy Card are available to seniors and veterans respectively, and provide free travel on Miami-Dade Transit and discounted fares on Tri-Rail.